florentpoujol/Daneel/readme.md

 * Every object and function names are camel-cased, except for functions added to Lua's standard libraries which are all lowercase.
 * Every time an argument has to be an asset, you may pass the fully-qualified asset name instead.
 * Every time an argument has to be a gameObject instance, you may pass the gameObject name instead.
 * Every time an argument has to be an asset or component type, you may pass the asset or component **object** instead (ie : ModelRenderer instead of "ModelRenderer").
-And When you do pass the type as a string, it is case insensitive.
+And when you do pass the type as a string, it is case insensitive.
 * Every optional boolean arguments default to false.